-March 30 (Bloomberg) -- Global Payments Inc., the electronic-transaction processor, had trading halted as the credit-card industry investigated a data breach that affected firms including Visa Inc. (V) and MasterCard Inc.
+March 30 (Bloomberg) -- Global Payments Inc., the electronic-transaction processor, had trading halted as the credit-card industry investigated a data breach that affected firms including Visa Inc. (V:US) and MasterCard Inc.

 Visa and MasterCard, the largest payments networks, said in statements that account data may have been compromised at a third-party “entity” and that their own systems weren’t breached.
 The event may affect data from all major card brands, San Francisco-based Visa said.
 Neither firm specified how many customers may be affected.